 When I get to the airport I find a plane there.
 The flights are running late.
 I check in, get my bike luggage tag, but keep my bike as planned.
 I stop by the grocery store.
 I'm hungry already, of course.
 I see a small can of cashews.
 It is almost US$10.
 I buy it.
 I also get a paper towel.
 My hand will get greasy and salty.
 I eat half the can standing in front of the store.
 Then I figure I can go to the Booby Pond viewing stand and watch the birds while I eat.
 The wind has quieted down.
 The view is down sun.
 The snowy egrets are all around and motionless.
 I get a good picture.
 I also figure out how to eat the cashews and keep my hand clean.
 I dump them into the plastic lid and slurp them up.

 I return to the airport.
 It is now the time it should leave.
 I start talking with a woman who is also waiting for the flight.
-I mention that I plan to stop at a restaurant, and I'll ask them to call Walton's Mango Manor and tell them I'll be late.
+I mention that I plan to stop at a restaurant, and I'll ask them to call Walton's Mango Manor [now closed] and tell them I'll be late.
 She replies that she is Lynne Walton.
 And I've now told them.
 So we start chatting about Brooklyn (where she was born) and how I want to find this rare cactus that is endemic to one spot on Cayman Brac.
 I show her my notes on its location.
 It is clear where they are.
 But how far up the side of the bluff is it?
 We finally decide that she will call a fellow [Travis Platt] that will know.

 We discuss restaurants.
 The one I was planning to stop at has closed.
 She recommends Aunt Sha's Kitchen.
 But I say it is in the other direction.
 No. It has moved.
 My 2007 guide book has inaccuracies.
 I then ask if she can take my bag to my room.
 It's preferable to bike without luggage.
 I haven't forgotten the lost opportunity of dropping off my bag with the husband to the place I was staying on in North Caicos, when I had more luggage, and it was a brutally hot and long ride!
 The plane leaves 50 minutes late.